electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron/technology/connections/_index.md

 ---
-title: Audi Q4 e-tron ports and connection
+title: Audi e-tron ports and connection
 linktitle: Ports and connections
-description: Audi Q4 has options for both USB-C and 12-volt ports in the car.
+description: Audi e-tron has options for both USB-C and 12-volt ports in the car.
 weight: 9
 ---